-Seat Positioning: The seat is mounted on rails for forward and rearward repositioning, for comfort and to accommodate the operator's size.
-A spring-loaded latch handle under the front of the seat actuates the adjustment mechanism.
+Seat Positioning: The seat is mounted on rails for forward and rearward repositioning to accommodate operator's size.
+A spring-loaded latch handle under the front of the seat activates the adjustment mechanism.

 Suspension Seat Option: This option is avalable for additional operator comfort.
 It is adjustable for a soft or firm ride.